 - Fall 1 ALCP Session (August to October): May 1

 - Fall 2 ALCP Session (October to December): August 1

 - Spring 1 ALCP Session (January to March): October 1

 - Spring 2 ALCP Session (March to May): January 1

 - Summer ALCP Session (June to July): March 1

-Please note: Complete applications along with all required supporting documents must be received in the Admissions Office by the deadlines stated above.
+Please note: Complete applications along with all required supporting documents must be received in the admissions office by the deadlines outlined above.

 Students must submit: